WJGardnerJr/AMI-Color-Checksum-Calc/README.md

 # Checksum-Calculator

-This program calculates the checksum of AMI Color BIOSes and other AMI BIOSes of 64 KB size using simple summation and modulus.
-It can do the same for simple 32 KB VGA BIOSes from the same era.
-It also calculates the additional two bits necessary to set the checksum equal to zero, if modifications are made that otherwise cause the checksum to become invalid.
+This program calculates the checksum of AMI Color BIOSes and other AMI BIOSes of 64 KB size using a simple summation and modulus algorithm.
+It can do the same for 32 KB VGA BIOSes from the same era.
+For AMI BIOSes only, also calculates the additional two bits necessary to set the checksum equal to zero if modifications are made that otherwise cause the checksum to become invalid.

-This can be particularly useful if trying to edit a BIOS in hexidecimal, so as to unhide specific options.
+This can be particularly useful if trying to edit a BIOS in hexidecimal, so as to unhide specific menu options.

 This program can be called in a couple of ways:
  - You can simply launch it and interact with the terminal.